-Chocolate Lakes Loop Trail is a 7.4 mile loop trail located near Bishop, CA that features a lake and is rated as moderate.
+Chocolate Lakes Loop Trail is a 7.4 mile loop trail located near Bishop, California that features a lake and is rated as moderate.
 The trail is primarily used for hiking and camping and is accessible from June until November.
 Dogs are also able to use this trail.

 Good hike, lots of traffic.
 Watch out for the two hippy guys that look like women, they will tell you the rest of the trail is flat, you just finished all of the uphill parts.
 Hah the whole thing is uphill.